Rhetoric / Women's Studies / Science & Technology / Health & Medicine

 Rhetoric of the Human Sciences

-Reproductive technology, and how we talk about it
+The technology of reproduction, and how we talk about it

 In recent decades, human reproduction has been transformed in ways never imagined in 1900; new methods of contraception, treatments for fertility and sexual dysfunction, and new diagnostic tools have rapidly become an integral part of our culture and discourse.
 Body Talk explores the rhetoric of reproductive technology throughout the twentieth century, examining the ways discourse about these technologies has shaped thinking about reproduction and women's bodies, framed public policy, and empowered or marginalized points of view.